pxr687/df_in_browser/README.md

 A simple python package to display a pandas dataframe in a browser.
 It is intended to be run from the command line, for better visualisation of dataframes than viewing within the terminal.
+(E.g. to allow viewing of the entire dataframe, scrolling etc).

 Usage (in an ipython session):